 Yes.
 In many cases, cerebral palsy is preventable.
-Cerebral palsy is a group of disorders that causes problems with balance and movement, and it can be caused by an injury to the developing brain during or near the time of birth.
-Often, the injury is caused by oxygen deprivation in the baby’s brain during labor and delivery, an improperly managed infection in the mother that spreads to the baby during or after birth, or untreated low blood sugar or high bilirubin levels (jaudice) after birth.
+Cerebral palsy is a group of disorders that cause problems with balance and movement, and it can be caused by an injury to the developing brain during or near the time of birth.
+Often, the injury is caused by oxygen deprivation in the baby’s brain during labor and delivery, an improperly managed infection in the mother that spreads to the baby during or after birth, or untreated low blood sugar or high bilirubin levels (jaundice) after birth.

 Conditions That Cause Cerebral Palsy

 Listed below are conditions that, if mismanaged, can cause cerebral palsy.
 First, we will discuss conditions that cause a baby to be oxygen deprived.
 In the womb, the baby doesn’t receive oxygen from breathing (although babies do practice-breathe).
 Oxygen-rich blood travels from the mother’s uterus to the placenta, and then through the umbilical cord to the baby (for more information on this pathway, click here).
-Problems with the uterus, placenta, and umbilical cord, bleeding in the baby’s brain, and oxygenation and blood flow problems in the mother can all cause the baby’s brain to be deprived of oxygen, which can in turn cause cerebral palsy.
+Problems with the uterus, placenta, and umbilical cord, bleeding in the baby’s brain, and oxygenation and blood flow problems in the mother can all cause the baby’s brain to be deprived of oxygen, which can, in turn, cause cerebral palsy.

-When the conditions listed below occur, injury often happens to the baby because the physicians and staff fail to recognize signs in the mother, or fail to properly monitor the baby’s heart rate.
+When the conditions listed below occur, injury often happens to the baby because the physicians and staff fail to recognize signs in the mother or fail to properly monitor the baby’s heart rate.
 Oxygen deprivation in the baby is reflected in the fetal heart rate, which is why it is so important to have clinicians skilled in fetal heart tracing interpretation present during labor and delivery.
 The final factors contributing to brain damage in the baby are often 1.) the clinicians failing to monitor for or recognize signs of fetal distress, which are indications that a baby is being deprived of oxygen, and 2.) failure to quickly perform a C-section once a baby is in distress.

 Uterine rupture.
 This occurs when the uterus tears open, potentially causing the unborn baby to leave the womb and enter the mother’s abdomen.
 When the uterus tears, the mother may lose so much blood that the baby is deprived of oxygen-rich blood.
 In addition, the rupture can cause the placenta and cord to be partially or fully cut off from the mother’s circulation, which also deprives the baby of oxygen.